 Special purpose acquisition companies (“SPACs”) have been around for decades, but over the last several years they have exploded in popularity.
 Virgin Galactic, DraftKings, Opendoor, Quantumscape and a host of other companies have all gone public by merging with special purpose acquisition companies rather than taking the traditional initial public offering (“IPO”) route to the public equity markets.
-Roughly 200 SPACs went public in 2020, raising about $64 billion in total funding, nearly as much as all 2020 traditional IPOs, according to Renaissance Capital.
+Roughly 200 SPACs went public in 2020, raising about $64 billion in total funding, nearly as much as all 2020 traditional initial public offerings, according to Renaissance Capital.

 History and Origin of SPACs